Chinese billionaire indicted in U.S. for alleged $1.8 bln aluminum tariff evasion

 By Makini Brice and Jonathan Stempel

-Liu Zhongtian, 55,and China Zhongwang Holdings Ltd , where he served as chairman and president, were among several defendants charged in a 24-count indictment by the Los Angeles grand jury.
+Liu Zhongtian, 55, and China Zhongwang Holdings Ltd , where he served as chairman and president, were among several defendants charged in a 24-count indictment by a Los Angeles grand jury.

-China Zhongwan did not immediately respond to a request for comment outside normal business hours.
+Neither Zhongwang or Liu, who is still the company's controlling shareholder, have received any notice of the proceedings, the company said in a statement to the Hong Kong stock exchange on Thursday.

+Zhongwang has previously described smuggling allegations as "misleading" and "without any factual basis."

 Liu is believed to be in China, which does not have an extradition treaty with the United States, and an arrest warrant has been drawn up, according to The Wall Street Journal.
 It was unclear whether Liu has a U.S.-based lawyer.
 Liu and his family are worth $3.2 billion, Forbes magazine said.